Compare 8 UK Rehabs

 My story is this: At thirteen I started drinking and smoking cannabis with my friends.
 At first it was fun and exciting though looking back at it I was different even then.
 While my friends were quite content with smoking and drinking when an opportunity arose I would actively go in search of the opportunity, I guess it was an escape from life.
 After leaving school at sixteen I discovered other drugs such as cocaine and pills.
 I would smoke weed and drink almost every day and do as much of the other drugs as I could on the weekends.
 One day when I was about seventeen or eighteen a friend introduced me to heroin.
 That was the beginning of the end for me.
 As I got older my habit got bigger and bigger and I knew I was in trouble when I lost my job and could no longer support my habit.

 I tried moving to escape my problem and replaced the heroin for drink, this didn’t work well.
-Eventually after almost two years of struggling to stop using I found my way into a alcoholic detox center.
+Eventually after almost two years of struggling to stop using I found my way into an alcoholic detox center.

 I know that your story is different from mine but I hope it gives you some hope.
 While I was in treatment detoxing from alcohol symptoms, I got to know a lot of people from all walks of life that shared the same problem as me.
 Many of those people I still know today, they are clean and happy as I am.
-Whether you go to a private drug or alcohol rehab or any of the other drug rehab or detox clinics, I hope you find a solution to your problem.
+Whether you go to a private drug or alcohol rehab or any of the other drug rehab or alcoholic detox clinics, I hope you find a solution to your problem.
 I assure you that there is another way to live your life and the benefits are endless.
 Anyway, I doubt that we will ever meet but I hope that you find what you are looking for and someday know the happiness and freedom I experience on a daily basis.

 Going to Private Rehab for Alcohol Detoxification

 Going to a private rehab or any other type of alcohol detox center is a huge decision.
-Most people go through just about every form of drug addiction treatment out there before they make it into rehab; I did exactly that myself.
+Most people go through just about every form of drug addiction treatment out there before they make it into rehab, including trying alcohol detox at home; I did exactly that myself.
 I pretty much had every form of help out there over the course of my addiction.
 I started bunking off school, drinking and getting stoned at the age of thirteen.
 It was fun at the time.
 I definitely never saw myself ending up in any type of drug treatment center!
 At the age of sixteen I left school and started working in the music industry, it was about that time that I discovered other drugs.
 Please bear in mind as you read this that I am not presuming your story is anything like mine, look for the similarities not the differences.
 Anyway, it wasn’t long until I found heroin.
 I was introduced to it by a friend who had been through endless alcohol detox rehabs around the UK as well as private rehabs and drug addiction rehab programs.
 He was just about the coolest person in the world to me.
 I was on heroin for a number of years until it really became hellish.

 I lost my job and had no way to support my now rather large habit other than through crime.
 My first attempt at to sort myself out resulted in a methadone prescription and regular attendance to a drugs project.
 It never stopped me from using but I did get to know a few people who had gotten clean through a combination of meetings and time in a drug / alcohol abuse rehab center.
 I guess that was the first time I ever considered private rehabilitation centres or alcohol detox in the UK as an option.